henrik/styleguide/README.markdown

 ## Rails i18n.

 I use single-quoted symbol keys: `t(:'foo.bar')`.
-Symbols seem suitable as we symbolize a lookup key, the quotes are needed if the symbol contains a period.
+Symbols seem suitable as we symbolize a lookup key.
+The quotes are needed if the symbol contains a period.
 Single quotes look more lightweight than double.

 Use full keys whenever possible, for easier search: `t(:'foo.bar.baz')` even if lazy lookup would let you do `t(:'.baz')`.